March 18, 2026

 What is the best dictation software for Mac?

 The best Mac dictation software depends on your needs.
-Apple's built-in Dictation works well for quick voice typing, while advanced tools like Paraspeech offer offline processing and custom vocabulary support.
+Apple's built-in Dictation works well for quick voice typing, while advanced tools like Paraspeech offer local-first processing, explicit cloud-backed modes, and custom vocabulary support.

 Does macOS include built-in dictation software?